littsdj/littsdj/README.md

 ### Hi there 👋

 <!--
+Hello, I am a new programmer playing around with git repositories on my computer.
+I am trying to gain familiarity with github and git repositories.
 **littsdj/littsdj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: